pypy/pypy.org/pages/download_advanced.rst

 The other versions of PyPy are:

-* The most up-to-date `nightly binary builds`_ with a JIT, if the official release is too old for what you want to do.
-There are versions for different libc on this site too.
+* Try the most up-to-date `nightly binary builds`_ , if the official release is too old for what you want to do.

 * Reverse debugger: This version enables debugging your Python programs by going forward and backward in time.
 See the `RevDB